robrich/aspire-accelerator-workshop/0-install/README.md

    In Visual Studio:

    - Open Visual Studio
+   - On the right, click `Continue without code`
    - Go to Tools -> Options
    - On the left, in the Projects & Solutions section, choose Azure Functions
    - On the right click "Check for Updates"